kokandeep/Covid19-Analysis/README.md

 ## Project Objective:
 Merge the two datasets to see if there is any relationship between the spread of the the virus in a country and how happy people are, living in that country.

+Derive the relationship between the spread of the virus in a country and how people are happy living in that country